0

 Do I Need to Upgrade My Property as a Landlord?

 If you are renting out a property with an EPC rating of F or G then you are legally obligated to take steps to upgrade its energy efficiency.
-Previously, only rental contracts starting after the 1st April 2018 were required to meet these standards but now it applies to all rented properties, even those currently under existing contracts.
+Previously, only rental contracts starting after the 1st April 2018 were required to meet these standards but now it applies to all rented properties.

-Failure to comply with MEES requirements can result in a fine of up to £5000.
-Also, further to the current standards, the government has indicated plans to further increase the minimum EPC requirements so that all rented properties will need to have at least a C rating by 2030.
-This societal focus on energy efficiency is not going to go away so it makes sense to make the required modifications to your property in order to comply with the requirements, increase its value and make it more attractive to tenants.
+Non-compliance with MEES can lead to a £5,000 fine.
+Further to the current standards, the government has indicated plans to further increase the minimum EPC requirements so that all rented properties will need to have at least a C rating by 2030.
+With the enduring societal emphasis on energy efficiency, making property modifications to meet requirements is a prudent choice.

 What Steps Do I Need to Take?